-In particular, as noted above in "Even if we succeed in commercializing our product candidates, they may not become profitable and manufacturing problems or side effects discovered at later stages can further increase costs of commercialization," we are transferring the manufacturing process for the bulk rPA drug substance from Avecia in the United Kingdom to Diosynth, a U.S.-based contract manufacturer.
-There can be no assurance that we will be able to recruit and hire the necessary staff in the U.S. to complete the transfer of the manufacturing process in a timely and cost effective manner.
+In particular, as noted above in "Even if we succeed in commercializing our product candidates, they may not become profitable and manufacturing problems or side effects discovered at later stages can further increase costs of commercialization," we are transferring the manufacturing process for the bulk rPA drug substance from Avecia in the United Kingdom to Diosynth, a U.S.-based contract manufacturer, whose parent company has recently been acquired by Merck & Co., Inc. There can be no assurance that we will be able to recruit and hire the necessary staff in the U.S. to complete the transfer of the manufacturing process in a timely and cost effective manner.

-Risks Related to our Common Stock
+Risks Related to Our Common Stock

-If we are unable to develop or implement a plan to regain compliance with the minimum stockholders' equity requirements imposed by the NYSE Amex within the required timeframe, our securities could be delisted from trading which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions.
+If we are unable to make progress with respect to our plan to regain compliance with the minimum stockholders' equity requirements imposed by the NYSE Amex within the required timeframes, our common stock could be delisted from trading, which could limit investors' ability to make transactions in our common stock and subject us to additional trading restrictions.

-Our common stock and certain warrants are listed on the NYSE Amex (formerly the NYSE Alternext US or American Stock Exchange), a national securities exchange, which imposes continued listing requirements with respect to listed shares.
-In July 2010, we received a letter from the NYSE Amex, stating that we are not in compliance with the exchange's continued listing standards, specifically, Sections 1003(a)(i), (ii) and (iii) of the NYSE Amex Company Guide, because we have stockholders' equity of less than \$2.0 million, \$4.0 million and \$6.0 million and losses from continuing operations and/or net losses in two of our three most recent fiscal years, three of our four most recent fiscal years and our five most recent fiscal years, respectively.
+Our common stock is listed on the NYSE Amex, a national securities exchange, which imposes continued listing requirements with respect to listed shares.
+In July 2010, we received a letter from the NYSE Amex, stating that we are not in compliance with the exchange's continued listing standards, specifically, Sections 1003(a)(i), (ii) and (iii) of the NYSE Amex Company Guide, because we have stockholders' equity of less than \$2.0 million, \$4.0 million and \$6.0 million and losses from continuing operations and net losses in two of our three most recent fiscal years, three of our four most recent fiscal years and our five most recent fiscal years, respectively.